Keith Murray, MEng, MBA

 - Refinement of the powder’s physical properties to ensure predictable and consistent behaviour both throughout the build process as well we over multiple build cycles

 This presentation will examine all these aspects of AM materials in relation to both Powder Bed fusion and Binder Jetting processes.
+Recent developments and results will also be shared.

 Keith Murray received his Masters in Chemical Engineering from the University of Cambridge in 1995 and more recently has received an MBA from the University of Warwick.
 With over 20 years’ experience in the metals industry in a range of technical, sales and business development roles, Keith entered the world of additive manufacturing already in 2007, when he joined the team at Sandvik working with metal powders.
 As a world leading manufacturer of gas atomized metal powders, Sandvik has been involved in the additive manufacturing industry since its inception.
 During Keith’s career with Sandvik, he has got extensive experience from developing, in collaboration with customers, a diverse range of alloy systems for additive manufacturing applications across a range of industry segments including aerospace, automotive, dental and general engineering.
 He is also on the organizing committee of the European Additive Manufacturing Group (EuroAM).
 Launched by the European Powder Metallurgy Association in 2013, the goals of the EuroAM are to increase awareness of metal based Additive Manufacturing and to promote the benefits of technology throughout industries globally.